 Can a business cut costs by having employees work from home?
 Do the benefits of remote workers outweigh the potential disadvantages and challenges?
 That’s a question many businesses are pondering now.
 Many companies that hadn’t let employees work from home in the past were forced to test remote work to safeguard the health of employees and keep their businesses going during the pandemic.
-In fact, a Stanford Institute for Economic Policy Research (SIEPR)conducted in May 2020 found that 42% of the US labor force was working full-time from home.
+In fact, a Stanford Institute for Economic Policy Research (SIEPR) conducted in May 2020 found that 42% of the U.S. labor force was working full-time from home.

 In many cases, that unplanned test of having employees work from home worked out so well that companies are considering extending remote work arrangements indefinitely.

-Big corporations like Facebook, Twitter, Shopify, and Square have all indicated that allowing employees to telecommute may continue even after the dangers of the pandemic have passed.
+Big corporations like Facebook, Twitter, and Shopify have all indicated that allowing employees to telecommute may continue even after the dangers of the pandemic have passed.
 And it isn’t just Internet businesses that are jumping on the virtual employee bandwagon.
 Retailer REI and Nationwide insurance both have announced plans to let some employees work remotely.

 But what about businesses that don’t have the resources those mega-corporations do?
 Is it practical to let your employees work at home?
 What are the challenges?
 Are there any legal ramifications that could adversely impact your business?
 Here are some of the top pros and cons of letting your staff work remotely.